 Facebook groups such as Bali Villas for Rent, Ubud House and Villa, Bali Cheap Villa Rentals, Bali Housing, and Villas are groups to join for more long-term renting options.

 Rent is always paid upfront before the month begins.
-If you decide to privately rent from a local in Bali you will most likely need to pay in cash or transfer money which you can do with a Wise account.
+If you decide to privately rent from a local in Bali you will most likely need to pay in cash or through transfer.

 The main supermarket for foreigners is Pepito and they have these everywhere in Bali!
-Pepito isn’t as cheap as local supermarkets because they carry imported foods.
+Pepito isn’t as affordable as local supermarkets because they carry imported foods.

 You can shop at the local fruit and vegetable shops or markets to get a cheaper price on your fruit and veggies.